-- They have read and understood the requirements as laid out in the DSI-NRF Postgraduate Student Application and Funding Framework as well as the DSI-NRF Postgraduate Student Application and Funding Guide for 2023; - All attachments are translated into English as a medium of communication; - A suitable supervisor and co-supervisor (if applicable) has been identified; - For first-time master's applicants, the identified master's supervisor and referee submit the required report via the NRF Connect system; - For first-time doctoral applicants, master's supervisor, identified doctoral supervisor and referee submit the required report via the NRF Connect system; - The application is completed in full and the information furnished is correct; - The university has received the application submitted on the Online Application system. - To ensure that proof of NSFAS/ ISFAP funding is attached at time of application.
+- They have read and understood the requirements as laid out in the DSI-NRF Postgraduate Student Application and Funding Framework as well as the DSI-NRF Postgraduate Student Application and Funding Guide for 2024; - They have applied for the correct category/scholarship; - All attachments are translated into English as a medium of communication; - A suitable supervisor and co-supervisor (if applicable) have been identified; - For first-time honours applicants, the final examination results are captured in the scorecard of the application as soon as they are made available by the institution. - For first-time master's applicants, the identified master's supervisor submits the required report via the NRF Connect system; - For first-time doctoral applicants, master's supervisor, the identified doctoral supervisor submits the required report via the NRF Connect system; - The application is completed in full and the information furnished is correct; - The university has received the application submitted on the NRF Connect system. - To ensure that proof of NSFAS/ISFAP funding is attached at time of application if applicant was previously funded NSFAS/ISFAP.